iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Commonwealth Period (or The Interregnum) (1649–1660).md

 ---
 *The Commonwealth period ends in 1660 when the monarchy is restored with Charles II.
 This event ushers in a completely new era in English literature: **The Restoration and the 18th Century**, also known as the **Neoclassical Period** or the **Age of Reason**.*

+---

+**Summary for Quick Revision:**

+The Commonwealth Period (1649-1660), or Interregnum, was England's republican era after King Charles I's execution, marked by Puritan rule under Oliver Cromwell.
+Theatres closed in 1642, leading to strict censorship and a literary shift to religious/political prose.
+Literature was characterized by prose dominance, poetic decline, and moral seriousness.
+Key figures include John Milton (*Paradise Lost*, *Areopagitica*), late Metaphysical Poets (Andrew Marvell), and prose writers Thomas Hobbes (*Leviathan*) and Izaak Walton (*The Compleat Angler*).
+This period concluded with the 1660 Restoration, beginning the Neoclassical Period.